The light of God surrounds us;

 "The light of God surrounds me; The love of God enfolds me; The power of God protects me; The presence of God watches over me.
 Wherever I am, God is!"

 The "Prayer for Protection" came through change after change, not at all like "I Am There," when I felt that God spoke those words to me.
 But what is the word of God?
 It is possible that no prayer Unity has ever printed has reached so many people as the "Prayer for Protection," for not only has Unity printed it over and over, but almost every Unity church uses it to conclude its services.
 Like "I Am There," it was carried to the moon.
-On the very first flight to the moon, on Apollo 11, astronaut Col. James Aldrin carried Unity's "Prayer for Protection" with him.
+On the very first flight to the moon, on Apollo 11, astronaut Col. Edwin "Buzz" Aldrin carried the Unity "Prayer for Protection" with him.
 He did not know me or Unity.

 It has appeared in hundreds of different publications that have no connection with Unity, and millions of people have carried it around on cards that fit into their pocketbooks, pockets, and billfolds.
 It has been translated into many languages.
 Sometimes it appears with me as the author.
 Often no author is given.
 Sometimes other people are named as the author.